olivercookie79/tic-tac-toe/README.md

-TICK TACK HACK!!!
+TIC TAC HACK!!!

 Welcome to the CYBER PUNK inspired version of  TIC TAC TOE!!

 Overview
-CP TTT is a variation of TIC TAC TOE as a Hacking Game.
+TIC TAC HACK is a variation of TIC TAC TOE as a Hacking Game.
 For a successful “Hack” you need to win the game ie with 3 X or O in a row.
 You play as "Hacker 1", and  Hacker2 is player 2.
-Ideally the end goal is to play against 'AI' to hjack the system Successful "Hack" will display’ Hack Success: Access Granted”
+Ideally the end goal is to play against 'AI' to hijack the system
+Successful "Hack" will display’ Hack Success: Access Granted”

 If lost against CPU AI (if possible to implement) message will be “Access Denied”

-Featues

--Play against AI
--Trigger Audio
+FEATURES Wishlist:
+-Ability to Select 2 Player or 1 Player vs AI /CPU -fix messages to display as HTML
+-AI Levels of Difficulty Easy/Normal/Hard/Imposibru!
+-Trigger Audio/Voice for all warnings, unsuccessful hacks, successful hacks etc.
+-Audio for Game Start/Reset
+-change colours to blue
+-Animate illumination changes in color when buttons clicked -Graphics Improvements
+-scalable for Phones

-Some Pseudo Code:
+Some (rough) Pseudo Code:

 STRUCTURE